Ultimate Travel Guide to Ait Benhaddou

 Exploring Ait Benhaddou

-Ait Benhaddou really is a place for wandering, with a labyrinth of winding alleys leading between its earthen kasbahs and hidden homes.
+Ait Benhaddou really is a place for wandering, with narrow, winding alleys leading between its earthen kasbahs and hidden homes.
 As a living village, the site has no gates or opening hours, so you can explore freely at your leisure.
-While there's no official entry fee, you may be asked for a small donation, which will help with the upkeep of the site and provide support to the local community

 Within the crumbling ksar are a handful of museums and historic homes that can be entered for a couple of dollars, offering a fascinating insight into life in this unique village.
 Marvel at Amazigh arts and crafts in the House of Orality or learn about the Hollywood blockbusters filmed in the area at the Cinema House.
-Ait Benhaddou was also used as a film setting for “Game of Thrones”, making it a must visit for fans of the TV series.

 Tours to Ait Benhaddou

 While wandering the ancient ksar of Ait Benhaddou is an incredible experience in itself, you’ll gain so much more on a guided tour.
-It will really immerse you in the history of the site and the important role it played on the trans-Saharan trade route
+It will really immerse you in the history of the site and the important role it played on the trans-Saharan trade route.

-If you’re travelling independently, I highly recommend this two-hour guided tour of Ait Benhaddou, which is available in English, French or Spanish.
-For those wanting to visit as a day trip from Marrakech, this full-day Ait Benhaddou and Ouarzazate day trip takes you over the spectacular Tizi n Tichka Pass and includes around two hours in the ancient ksar.
+If you want to visit Ait Benhaddou as a day trip from Marrakech, this full-day Ait Benhaddou and Ouarzazate day trip takes you over the spectacular Tizi n Tichka Pass and includes around two hours in the ancient ksar.
 Keep in mind that the journey from Marrakech to Ait Benhaddou is more than 3 hours each way, so you will be spending a lot of time on the road.

 Travel guide to Ait Benhaddou